Solid

 Device Actions

-When a new data device is inserted or detected by Solid, it gets added to the Device Notifier (a Plasma widget that is responsible for handling device events), Places list and other relevant areas in the user interface.
+When a new data device is inserted or detected by Solid, it gets added to the "Disks & Devices" Plasma widget responsible for handling device events, to Dolphin's Places list, and other relevant areas in the user interface.

 Each device has a set of related actions which the user can perform on the device, depending on the device type and its contents.
-For example, when the media is an audio CD, the Device Notifier may offer to play that CD using Amarok.
-The default actions are not a part of Plasma Desktop, however; rather, each action is defined by a simple .desktop file that is installed by the application that handles the action (e.g. Amarok in our Audio CD example), and goes away when the application is removed.
+For example, when the media is an audio CD, "Disks & Devices" may offer to play that CD using a music player.
+The default actions are defined by a simple .desktop file that is installed by the application that handles the action, and goes away when the application is removed.

 Anatomy of an action

-An Action file is a desktop configuration file similar to the following one:
+An Action is created with a desktop file under ~/.local/share/solid/actions or /usr/share/solid/actions that includes an additional application action similar to the following one:

 [Desktop Entry]